Double Machine Learning for Time Series: Inference with Reverse Cross-fitting

 \begin{theorem}[Fold-average RCF attains oracle asymptotic variance] Let $\hat\theta = K^{-1}\sum_{k=1}^K \hat\theta_k$ with $\hat\theta_k$ as above.
 Under Assumptions \ref{ass:LRV}--\ref{ass:blocks} and the invariance principle (Assumption~\ref{ass:FCLT}),

 where $\Sigma$ is the long-run variance in \eqref{eq:Sigma}. \end{theorem}

-Although the main blocks $B_1,\dots, B_K$ are disjoint, serial dependence in $\{W_t\}$ and overlapping auxiliary samples induce cross-fold covariance.
-The fold-specific estimators
+Although the main blocks \(B_1,\dots,B_K\) are disjoint, the oracle scores computed on them inherit the serial dependence of \(\{W_t\}\).
+The fold-specific estimators satisfy

-are not independent across $k$, thus their average $\hat\theta={K}^{-1}\sum_{k=1}^K\hat\theta_k$, accumulates these dependencies into the long-run variance which determines the asymptotic covariance of $\hat\theta$.
-Consequently, valid inference requires estimating $\Sigma$ in a way that captures cross-fold serial dependence.
-We do this via an HAC estimator built from the stacked, time-ordered, cross-fitted score series $\{\hat s_t\}_{t=1}^T$ rather than by averaging per-fold variances.
-A full description of the variance estimator appears in the supplementary appendix.
+so their average \(\hat\theta=K^{-1}\sum_{k=1}^K\hat\theta_k\) has asymptotic covariance determined by the long-run variance of the oracle score process.
+Valid inference therefore requires estimating \(\Sigma\) in a way that captures the serial dependence of the stacked, time-ordered score sequence, including dependence across adjacent main-block boundaries.
+We do so with an HAC estimator constructed from the stacked, time-ordered, cross-fitted score series \(\{\hat s_t\}_{t=1}^T\), rather than from foldwise variance estimates.
+A full description of the variance estimator, together with sensitivity checks for alternative kernels and bandwidth choices, is reported in the supplementary appendix.